Wolf-Fivousix/D20_Clicker/README.md

 # [D20 Clicker Live](https://wolf-fivousix.github.io/D20_Clicker/)
 ![D20 Screen Shot](assets/D20_ScreenShot.png?raw=true "D20 Screen Shot")
-As other idle games, gameplay is very straight forward: Click on the big dice and see those points rolling.
+D20 Clicker is a full JavaScript, HTML5 and CSS3 application.
+No extra libraries were used.
+As other idle games, gameplay is very straight forward: Click on the big die and see those points rolling.
 Repeat until you can buy an upgrade.
+Until infinity.
+If you can.

 ## Table of Contents
 Technologies